 The overall situation in Lebanon remained unstable over the last three months.
 The political, economic and security situations continued to be heavily influenced by violence in neighbouring Syria, a key player in Lebanon’s internal affairs, and in the region.
 Thousands of Syrian refugees continued to flow into Lebanon, mainly to the North and Beqaa regions, which increased tensions in the country and led to security incidents along the borders and in other parts of the country.
 Meanwhile, middle- and high-income individuals from the Jabal Mohsen and Bab el Tabbaneh neighbourhoods, especially those living on the borderlines, are leaving their homes.
 Rising political and sectarian divisions in Lebanon, linked to opposing views on Syria, have raised fears that Lebanon could again descend into civil strife and even war.

 Since the beginning of the uprising in Syria in March 2011, the Lebanese government has strived to remain neutral in an attempt to preserve stability in the country.
-Up until a few months ago, Lebanon had managed to remain relatively calm despite the continuous escalation of violence in Syria, and increasing number of refugees crossing the border.
-However, with tensions and weapons trafficking progressively increasing along the Lebanese-Syrian border, and increased security incidents, many fear that the situation in the country may take a turn for the worse.
+Lebanon had managed to remain relatively calm despite the continuous escalation of violence in Syria, and increasing number of refugees crossing the border.
+However, with tensions and weapons trafficking progressively increasing along the Lebanese-Syrian border, and increased security incidents, many feared that the situation in the country would take a turn for the worse.